fontforge/dark-theme/README.md

 FontForge Dark
 ==============

-A Dark theme for the [FontForge](http://fontforge.org/): a font editor.
+A Dark theme for [FontForge](http://fontforge.org/): a font editor.

 To install on Mac: